open-viaa/openclaw-docs-mirror/AUTOMATION.md

 ## Troubleshooting
 If sync fails with:
-`fatal: could not read Username for 'https://github.com': Device not configured` then configure GitHub credentials on the host and test:
+`fatal: could not read Username for 'https://github.com': Device not configured` then configure GitHub credentials on the host and run your sync script manually once to verify.

-`/Users/bot/github/openclaw-docs-sync/sync-docs.sh`
+## Notes
+- Do not commit personal absolute file paths.
+- Keep machine-specific values in local config only (not in public docs).
+- See `README.md` for quick usage summary.